neuralvis/elpa-mirror/stable-melpa/emacsshot-readme.txt

 snapshot of the current Emacs-window (i.e. the window which contains the active cursor.)

-Further there is function =emacsshot-snap-window-include-modeline= which does the same as =emacsshot-snap-window= but also includes the modeline when taking the shot.
+There is function =emacsshot-snap-window-include-modeline= which does the same as =emacsshot-snap-window= but also includes the modeline when taking the shot.

+There is function =emacsshot-snap-mouse-drag= which snaps the rectangle defined by a drag i.e. press button-1, keep pressed, move the mouse and release the button.

 The filenames are configurable.
 Hint: =M-x customize-group emacsshot=.
 Note that the file-suffix defines the image-format under which the file gets stored.
+Note that the filenames may contain paths which allows some organization of the shots.

 It's possible to add a timestamp to the filename as postfix.
 See =M-x customize-variable emacsshot-with-timestamp=.